andriydread/avanpost/README.md

 # Avanpost

 A lightweight, secure GitHub Webhook receiver built with FastAPI.
-It automatically pulls code and restarts Docker containers on your VPS whenever you push to a tracked branch.
+It automatically pulls code and restarts Docker containers on server whenever you push to a tracked branch.

 ### Key Features